 Video about the reality of exposing mental health challenges.

-As shown in the above video, exposing mental health challenges often result in a negative outcome; therefore, many of those with mental health challenges hide their mental health disorders striving to get along in society.
+As shown in the video, exposing mental health challenges often result in a negative outcome; therefore, many with mental health challenges hide their disorders striving to get along in society.

 Possible behavior changes of one with mental health challenges.